shashisp/oldbolg/_posts/2014-08-28-migrating-django-database-using-south.md

-2. In settings.py  add 'south' to INSTALLED
+2. In settings.py  add 'south' to INSTALLED_APPS